surfingoldelephant/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Comment_Based_Help.md

 ### .FORWARDHELPCATEGORY

-Specifies the help category of the item in `.ForwardHelpTargetName`.
+Specifies the help category of the item in `.FORWARDHELPTARGETNAME`.
 Valid values are `Alias`, `Cmdlet`, `HelpFile`, `Function`, `Provider`, `General`, `FAQ`, `Glossary`, `ScriptCommand`, `ExternalScript`, `Filter`, or `All`.
 Use this keyword to avoid conflicts when there are commands with the same name.